-In this exercise, we learn the the ground state calculation of the crystalline silicon of a diamond structure.
-Calculation is done in a cubic unit cell that contains eight silicon atoms.
+In this exercise, we learn the ground state calculation of the crystalline silicon that has a diamond structure.
+A cubic unit cell that contains eight silicon atoms is adopted in the calculation.

 This exercise will be useful to learn how to set up calculations in SALMON for any periodic systems such as crystalline solid.